MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 manager: shujoshi
 ---

-# Send a survey by using email
+# Send a survey by using the built-in email composer

 Customer Voice provides an easy way to send your survey to multiple people through email.
-By using the built-in email composer, you can send customized email invitations to your recipients and track their status on a dashboard.
+By using the built-in email composer, you can send customized email invitations to your recipients and track their status.

-**To send a survey through email**
+**To send a survey by using email**

 1. Open the survey and go to the **Send** tab.